GoranAviani/Space-invaders/README.md

 ### Break down the game

 * Settings module: Settings module contains Setting class.
 Settings class stores all settings in one place.
-* Ship module contains ship class
+* Ship module contains ship class.
+* game_functions module will prevent alien_invasion.py from becoming too big to follow.

 ## Built With